top of page

 Carrie Arnold

-Carrie has been a jail chaplain and currently has a house church.
-She's one o our regular speakers.
+Carrie has been a jail Chaplain, and she currently has a house church.

-Jim is an art professor at St. Norbert College and a regular speaker at LUUF.
+Jim is an art professor at St. Norbert’s College.
+He’s a regular speaker.

 Where are we?